 Regardless of the severity of the burn injury, the injured victim may be entitled to compensation in the form of damages.
 According to the American Bar Association, “damages” refers to monetary compensation that the law permits the injured victim to recover.
 There are two types of damages for burn injuries:

 Identifying the recoverable damages and determining the appropriate amount of compensation may require the assistance of a burn injury attorney.
-Tom Wilmowski has represented hundreds of clients with burn injuries of various degrees and understands the possible ways to maximize compensation in such cases.
+Sotiriou Wilmowski has represented clients with burn injuries of various degrees and understands the possible ways to maximize compensation in such cases.

 How To Prove My Burn Injury Case